BGafo/COmputer-Architecture/README.md

-# Co1. fullyAssociative: Simulating a fully associative cache with FIFO cache replacement policy (easy) (30 points)
-Your task in this section is to build a program that simulates the behavior of a CPU cache.
+1. fullyAssociative: Simulating a fully associative cache with FIFO cache replacement policy Your task in this section is to build a program that simulates the behavior of a CPU cache.

 Input format